-- 54.5 (1) The minister may provide a supplement, for the purchase of necessary clothing, to a person with disabilities who is eligible for disability assistance or hardship assistance and receives accommodation and care in a special care facility if - (a) clothing is not provided in the facility, - (b) there are no funds available from the recipient's comforts allowance to purchase the clothing, and - (c) there are no resources available to the recipient's family unit to pay for the clothing. - (2) Subsection (1) does not apply if the special care facility is an alcohol or drug treatment centre or a special care facility described in section 8 (3) of Schedule A. [en.
+- 54.5 (1) The minister may provide a supplement, for the purchase of necessary clothing, to a person with disabilities who is eligible for disability assistance or hardship assistance and receives accommodation and care in a special care facility if - (a) clothing is not provided in the facility, - (b) there are no funds available from the recipient's comforts allowance to purchase the clothing, and - (c) there are no resources available to the recipient's family unit to pay for the clothing. - (2) Subsection (1) does not apply if the special care facility is an alcohol or drug treatment centre or a special care facility operated by a service provider as defined in section 1 of the Community Living Authority Act.

+[en.
 B.C.
 Reg.
 270/2019, App.
 2, s.
-10.]
+10; am.
+B.C.
+Reg.
+21/2023, App.
+2, s.
+4.]